Here’s our guide on how to prep for CASPer to get into medical school. Follow along for CASPer exam preparation tips, sample questions, and more.

-You will be asked three questions, which must be answered within the 5-minute time limit.
 Read each question carefully and plan your answers accordingly, giving each question enough time to be answered thoroughly and completely.
-If you run out of time while answering a question don't be alarmed, evaluators are aware of the time constraints.
+If you run out of time while answering a question, don't be alarmed; evaluators are aware of the time constraints.

 Each section of the CASPer test is evaluated by a different person.
-This means that each test taker has 12 unique individuals from different professional and socioeconomic backgrounds evaluating their test.
 This is done in order to minimize any bias that may appear during the evaluation phase of the testing process.

 Evaluators are not made aware of any personal information; they will not know your name, age, ethnicity, or any other revealing information.
 This eliminates the possibility of any prejudices interfering with a just evaluation.

-Evaluators are instructed to ignore any spelling and grammatical errors as they make their judgments; these types of minor mistakes are common and do not count against you.
-As evaluators read your responses, they flag any responses that do not fall in line with ethical or professional practices.
-They will have to justify the reason for flagging your response.
+Evaluators are instructed to ignore spelling and grammatical errors; these types of minor mistakes are common and do not count against you.
+As evaluators read your responses, they flag responses that don’t align with ethical or professional practices.
+They must justify the reason for flagging your response.

 If your test has too many flagged responses, it will be deemed unacceptable.
 Additionally, giving a well-articulated and accurate response to a single question is better than giving three subpar responses within a single section.